M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Multimodal Feature Extraction and Training

-represents the collection of $N_s$ proprioceptive sensor modalities, with $t_{k,i}$ denoting the timestamp of the $i$-th measurement from sensor $k$, and $T_k$ representing the set of measurement timestamps for sensor $k$.
-Since different sensors operate at varying frequencies, we fuse the extracted features such that the resulting sequence aligns with the slowest sensor, which, in our case, is the camera.
-Finally, we use the extracted features $X$ to predict action segmentation labels $C = \{c_i\}_{i=1}^{T}$ by applying a state-of-the-art deep learning TAS model, $F_{seg}$, such that $C = F_{seg}(X)$.
-Figures~\ref{fig:archi} and~\ref{fig:pretrain} illustrate the process of learning the feature extractor $F_m$.
-Figure~\ref{fig:archi} shows how information from different modalities is fused at a single time step $i$ to obtain $x_i$, while Figure~\ref{fig:pretrain} depicts how the extracted features are processed for pretraining the M2R2 feature extractor.
+represents the collection of $N_s$ proprioceptive sensor modalities, where $t_{k,i}$ is the timestamp of the $i$-th measurement from sensor $k$, and $T_k$ is the set of timestamps for sensor $k$.
+As sensors operate at different frequencies, features are fused to align with the slowest sensor, here the camera.
+The extracted features $X$ are then used to predict action segmentation labels $C = \{c_i\}_{i=1}^{T}$ with a state-of-the-art TAS model $F_{seg}$, such that $C = F_{seg}(X)$.
+Figure~\ref{fig:archi} shows fusion of different modalities at a single time step $i$ to obtain $x_i$, while Figure~\ref{fig:pretrain} shows how these features are processed for {\newtext training} the M2R2 extractor.